 First Department Chair is Appointed

-Marjorie Bowman, MD, MPA, notably the first woman chair of a clinical department in the Perelyman School of Medicine
+Marjorie Bowman, MD, MPA, notably the first woman chair of a clinical department in the Perelman School of Medicine.

 Residency Program Begins

 Six residents are accepted to the inaugural Family Medicine residency class.

 The ACGME-accredited Sports Medicine Fellowship moves under the Department of Family Medicine.

 The department expands its class size from 18 total residents (6-6-6) to 27 total residents (9-9-9).

 Appointment of Dr. Chyke Doubeni as Chair

 Chyke Doubeni, MD, MPH is named Chair of the department.
 Under his leadership, the department creates two divisions: Family Medicine, and Community Health.